cugos/cugos.github.com/meetings/_posts/2025-04-16-cugos_monthly.md

 ---

-[Emilio Mayorga](https://github.com/emiliom/) will follow up on his [March meeting](https://cugos.org/meetings/2025-03-19/) presentation to drill into the use of the Python [HoloViz stack](https://holoviz.org) to create online dashboards (including [this one](https://squid-test1.azurewebsites.net)) for multi-faceted exploration of data from autonomous, depth-profiling platforms in the ocean.
+**[Emilio Mayorga](https://github.com/emiliom/)** will follow up on his [March meeting](https://cugos.org/meetings/2025-03-19/) presentation to drill into the use of the Python [HoloViz stack](https://holoviz.org) to create online dashboards (including [this one](https://squid-test1.azurewebsites.net)) for multi-faceted exploration of data from autonomous, depth-profiling platforms in the ocean.
 The [Argo program](https://argo.ucsd.edu) is the best example of this data type.

+**Doug Beyerlein** will describe his project [PublicStairs.com](http://PublicStairs.com), a website dedicated to the discovery and documentation of major outdoor public stairways anywhere in the world.
+Doug is seeking technical assistance to help revive his website maps, which were lost when the [CommunityWalk](https://www.communitywalk.com/) platform folded in 2021.

 **Anyone** is invited to share (their own or news about any interesting) small or large geospatial projects.
 As always any geo-questions are encouraged and will gladly be discussed within the group.